rmcsulla/ai/Practical Application Assignment 17.1/readme.md

 Kernel: rbf
 Gamma: scale

-In the end my gridsearch resulted in only marginal improvements over the dummy classfier or logistic ression with defaults.
+In the end, my gridsearch parameter optimizations resulted in only marginal improvements over the dummy classifier or logistic regression with defaults.